Our Vision: A world free from relational brokenness

 Founded in 2009, Traffick911 exists to free youth from sex trafficking with a three-prong strategy of prevention, identification and empowerment.
-We have identified and/or assisted 700 (and counting) victims and our work - in close partnership with law enforcement - has led to multiple state and federal felony arrests and convictions.
-We also have a youth prevention program called Traps, which teaches youth how to #BeSmartStayFree from traffickers by understanding their tricks, traps and lures.
-In 2016, we piloted a new program, Hooked: Porn's Hold on the Brain, which is an educational session on the neuroscience of pornography and how it drives sex trafficking.
+The Traffick911 team has identified and served over 1,200 victims and their work - in close partnership with law enforcement - has led to multiple state and federal felony arrests and convictions.
+Traffick911 has a youth prevention program called Traps, which teaches youth how to stay safe from traffickers by understanding their tricks, traps and lures.
+Traffick911 delivers Traps in schools, youth shelters, CPS groups, youth groups, parent programs, juvenile detentions, and more, and reaches more than 7,000 youth (in small group settings) with the program each year.

-In 2017, Traffick911 was named Nonprofit of the Year by the Junior League of Collin County.
-Traffick911 was also named Outstanding Organization of the Year in 2013 by the Fort Worth Commission for Women with commendations by the Fort Worth City Council, mayor and a State Senator.
+Traffick911 was named Nonprofit of the Year by the Junior League of Collin County.
+Traffick911 was also named Outstanding Organization of the Year by the Fort Worth Commission for Women.
 We have been officially recognized by Homeland Security Investigations as a most-valued partner in this battle to save our American children from sex trafficking.

-At Traffick911, prevention happens through educating adults and youth about the plight of sex trafficking in America and equipping them with practical ways to keep themselves safe.
+Wouldn't you rather prevent someone from becoming a victim in the first place?
+At Traffick911, prevention happens through educating adults and youth, and equipping them with practical ways to stay safe.
 Since the average age of entry into sex trafficking is 13, our goal is to reach as many youth as possible ages 12-18.
-We bring our Traps and Hooked™ programs into schools, youth shelters, boys and girls clubs, CPS groups, youth groups, parent programs, juvenile detentions, and more.
+We bring our Traps youth program into schools, youth shelters, boys and girls clubs, CPS groups, youth groups, parent programs, juvenile detentions, and more.

-In close collaboration with local, state and federal law enforcement, our team is identifying domestic minor sex trafficking victims all across Texas (and beyond) through our Juvenile Detention Outreach, High Risk Youth Outreach, and through our highly-skilled Internet Surveillance Team.
-The training of first responders - those who are in jobs to identify and rescue victims - has also proven to be a powerful tool in identifying and rescuing victims.
+Identification is the first step toward freedom.
+In close collaboration with local, state and federal law enforcement, our team is identifying domestic minor sex trafficking victims all across Texas (and beyond) through our Juvenile Detention Outreach and High Risk Youth Outreach.
+The professional training of first responders - those who are in jobs to identify and rescue victims - has also proven to be a powerful tool in identifying and rescuing victims.

 Where we work